jdelrue/info_grid/docs/technology/README.md

 This page collects a number of links to specific pages of information.

 ### [Get the ThreeFold Chain Binaries](/tf_farming/howto/get_binaries.md)
-Here you can find information if you are not willing to compile your owmn applications from the opensource source code.
+Here you can find information if you are not willing to compile your own applications from the open source source code.
 These binaries havbe been compiled by our engineers and are made available for you to use them.

 ### [Create a ThreeFold Chain Node](/tf_farming/howto/create_node.md)
 This is the place where you will find information on how to start your own TF Chain node for the standard network.
 This allows you to examine and discover the ThreeFold Chain.